 - Strategies for risk-minimization of living systems in complex environments.
 With Vijay Balasubramanian (postdoc advisor).

-- Development of analysis tools to reveal structures in data of large biological networks (w.
-Ilya Nemenman)
+- Development of analysis methods to reveal hidden structures in massive parallel data.
+Research collaboration with Ilya Nemenman.

 Gravity, String Theory and Automorphic Functions

-Prior to entering research in Biophysics at the end of 2016, I was working in a field commonly referred to as theoretical High Energy Physics.
-More precisely, I was working on research problems related to Gravity, String Theory and the mathematical theory of Automorphic Functions and I have extensively published on these topics (see my publications).
+Prior to entering research in Biophysics at the end of 2016, I was working in the field of theoretical High Energy Physics.
+More precisely, I was working on research problems related to Gravity, String Theory and the mathematical theory of Automorphic Functions (see my publications).
 I have also co-authored a book on the topic of “Eisenstein Series and Automorphic Representations’’, providing a survey of this vast subject with a focus on applications in String Theory.
-The book has been published by Cambridge University Press in July 2018.
+The book was published by Cambridge University Press in July 2018.